jordanbudi/aframe-walkthroughs/objectLoading.md

 ## Introduction

 Let's say that you want to load yor favorite pokemon into VR so that all of your freinds can see it.
-The obj-model component loads a 3D model using a Wavefront (.OBJ) file, a .MTL file, and some pictures .
+The obj-model component loads a 3D model using a Wavefront (.OBJ) file, a .MTL file, and some pictures.

 ## Where do you find Wavefront Online